blenq/pagio/docs/source/stmt_caching.rst

 used on subsequent requests.
 This speeds up the process for two reasons:

-- There is less protocol traffic and interpretation necessary for the client.
+- There is less protocol traffic and processing necessary for the client.
   It doesn't request nor receive metadata (like number of columns, and data types).
 - PostgreSQL does not need to parse the statement.